WORKING WITH CHILDREN CHECKS

 WWC CHECKS ARE NOW REQUIRED FOR ALL PORTSEA SLSC MEMBERS OVER 18

-Under the updated LSV Policy, there are no exceptions to the WWCC requirement.
+Under the updated LSV policy, there are no exceptions to this requirement.

 WHY THE NEW POLICY?

-As a volunteer organisation, Portsea SLSC has an obligation to protect our young members from physical and sexual harm.
-This includes the responsibility to:
+As a volunteer organisation, Portsea SLSC has a responsibility to protect young members from harm.
+This includes ensuring that:

 WHAT DOES A WORKING WITH CHILDREN CHECK INVOLVE?